shengyanli1982/workqueue/README.md

 > [!TIP]
 > default rate limit is based on the `token bucket` algorithm.
 You can define your own rate limit algorithm by implementing the `RateLimiter` interface.

+### Create

+-   `NewRateLimitingQueue` create a rate limiting queue, use `RateLimitingQConfig` to set config options.
+If the config is `nil`, the default config will be used.
+-   `DefaultRateLimitingQueue` create a rate limiting queue with default config.
+It is equivalent to `NewRateLimitingQueue(nil)`, but return value implementing the `RateLimitingInterface` interface.

 ### Config